russellmatt66/imhd-CUDA/test/vtk/ics_test/README.md

 (2) Write visualization code
 - `visualization/grid.cpp`
 -- Need to read grid data in, correctly interpreting the raw bytes in the `xyz_grid.dat` file as a set of points
+--- DEBUG: Why are all the values read as 0's?